avabs/avabs.github.io/AZ-204/Azure_Services.md

 - Azure Event Hub & IoT Hub
     - Event Hub is a door for the events sent by application interfaces to the event hub endpoint where event hub makes sure the event is proper.
+    - Basic Tier of the Event Hub does not support Kafka Messages.
+    - A centralized service to collect data and logs from other Azure services.
     - IoT hub lets you push data back to the endpoints or application which emitted the event

 - Azure Event Grid routes the ingested events to event handlers